Borrus-sudo/awesome-stack/README.md

 Existing github readme stats do not showcase the specific favourite technologies/tools.
 So here comes my app.
 It analyzes your repos and figures the the most used tooling and framework and creates a card.
 Currently only javascript tooling and ecosystem is supported.
 More coming in the future.

-# awesome-stack support all these things :
+## awesome-stack support all these things :
 ![image](https://user-images.githubusercontent.com/58482194/129444341-00a0efc8-d7db-4370-9c5c-ba83cdd39712.png)

-# Themes
+## Themes
 https://github.com/Borrus-sudo/awesome-stack/blob/master/src/utils/themes.js
-All themes @anuraghazra/github-readme-stats are supported.
+All themes of @anuraghazra github-readme-stats are supported.

-# Endpoint:
+## Endpoint:

 ` /api/v1/cards?name=your-github-username&repos=comma,separated,repos`